WQBQ

 WQBQ (1410 AM) is a commercial radio station broadcasting a Soft Oldies radio format.
 Licensed to Leesburg, Florida, the station serves Central Florida.
 It is currently owned by James and Patricia Floyd, through licensee Floyd Media Radio, Inc. It carries the games of the Leesburg Lightning, a collegiate summer baseball team.

-By day, WQBQ transmits with 5,000 watts non-directonal.
+By day, WQBQ transmits with 5,000 watts non-directional.
 To avoid interfering with other stations on 1410 AM, it reduces power to 88 watts at night.
 It has been granted a construction permit to add an FM translator on 95.1 MHz.

 History

 In 1962, the station signed on as WBIL.
 It was originally a daytimer, required to be off the air at night.
 The call sign was changed to WZST in 1966, playing country music.

 The station became WINF on October 7, 1985.
 Less than a year later on September 22, 1986, the station changed its call sign to WQBQ.
 The next call sign change occurred on September 7, 2009, when it became WRHB only to revert to WQBQ on December 10, 2010.